DanGiles/speedy_mogp_hybrid/README.md

 ## SPEEDY Fusion Run

 The script `/speedy_fusion/src/run-speedy.sh` launches the `wrapper.py` script which will load the pre-trained Gaussian process and run SPEEDY.
 Each time step within the main loop will relaunch SPEEDY to run for a 6 hour forecast.
 This loop will produce 10 years worth of forecast where each 6 hour simulation represents a different potential atmosphere as sampled from the Gaussian process.

+### SPEEDY Fusion Notes

+A few changes have been made to this code to suit our scientific needs.

+Line 16 of `/speedy_nature/model/source/makefile` has been commented out to ensure endianness of the programm remains consistent with the system default.